 – Jack Kornfield, A Path With Heart: A Guide Through the Perils and Promises of Spiritual Life

 I have found the surest way to find Wise Guides who can work well with my own temperament and conditioning is to begin with people I trust and ask them who they trust.
-I continue to ask people who they trust until I meet someone I resonate with on an intuitive gut level.
-Our relationship with a Wise Guide evolves as we evolve.
+I continue to ask people who they trust until I meet someone or several someones I resonate with on an intuitive gut level.
+Our relationship with Wise Guides evolve as we evolve.
 We may seek the counsel of a Wise Guide for several days or several weeks in a row.
 We may settle into ongoing explorations over several years.
-Eventually we may check in only once a decade.
+Eventually we may check in only once in every few years.

-Because our brains are hardwired to process information through language, symbols and mental representations as well as through direct experience, we can access Wise Guides through books as well as in person, as exemplified by people at Saturday’s daylong being helped through many dark nights of the soul by the Levines’ books and tapes.
-[See Books and Websites below.]
+Because our brains are hardwired to process information through language, symbols and mental representations as well as through direct experience, we can access Wise Guides through books as well as in person, as exemplified by people at Saturday’s daylong being helped by the Levines’ books and tapes through many dark nights of the soul.
+[See Books and Websites below for resources.]

 At least once a week, a therapy client will ask for a book recommendation – has anyone written an instruction manual on how to do this?
 I have my favorites that I suggest again and again:

-* Hold Me Tight: Seven Conversations for a Lifetime of Love, by Sue Johnson
+Hold Me Tight: Seven Conversations for a Lifetime of Love, by Suu Johnson

 [see the Resources page of my website for more road maps of Wise Understanding.]